data-mechanics/course-2016-fal-proj/aditid_benli95_teayoon_tyao/README.md

 To run this script: `$ python3 project#1/mergeSchools.py`

-Transofmation 5: This transformation merges the day camps, public daycares and private daycares datasets while just selecting certain columns from the child feeding programs dataset.
+Transformation 5: This transformation merges the day camps, public daycares and private daycares datasets while just selecting certain columns from the child feeding programs dataset.
 It merges the day camps, public daycares and private daycares and preserves name, type of establishment and location.
 Location and name are selected from the child feeding programs dataset.
 This script creates the childFeedingProgramsTrimmed and dayCampdayCaresMaster datasets.

 To run this script: `$ python3 project#1/mergeChildren.py`